Népomucène Lemercier: Life

 In 1803, he earned a severe disappointment on the première of his tragedy Isule et Orovèse which was widely ridiculed and hooted by the public; consequently, at the beginning of the third act Lemercier withdrew his manuscript.
-He published his text with annoted “hootings” in order to pay deference to his public.
+He published his text with annoted "hootings" in order to pay deference to his public.

 None of his subsequent work fulfilled the expectations raised by Agamemnon, with the exception perhaps of Frédégonde et Brunehaut (1821).

 In 1810, he was elected to the Académie française, where he consistently opposed the romanticists, refusing to vote for Victor Hugo – who was to succeed him in the fauteuil 14.
 In spite of this, he has some pretensions to be considered the earliest of the romantic school.
 His Christophe Colomb (1809), advertised on the play-bill as a comédie shakespérienne [sic], represented the interior of a ship, and showed no respect for the classical unities.

 Its numerous innovations provoked such violent disturbances in the audience that one person was killed and future representations had to be guarded by the police.

-Lemercier wrote four long and ambitious epic poems: Homère, Alexandre (1801), L'Atlantiade ou la théogonie newtonienne (1812) and Moïse (1823), as well as an extraordinary Panhypocrisiade (1819-1832), a distinctly romantic production in sixteen cantos, which has the sub-title Spectacle infernal du XVIe siècle.
+Lemercier wrote four long and ambitious epic poems: Homère, Alexandre (1801), L'Atlantiade ou la théogonie newtonienne (1812), Moïse (1823) and Panhypocrisiade (1819-1832), a distinctly romantic production in sixteen cantos, which has the sub-title Spectacle infernal du XVIe siècle.

 In it 16th century history, with Charles V and Francis I as principal personages, is played out on an imaginary stage by demons in the intervals of their sufferings.

 Lemercier died on 7 June 1840 in Paris.

-He had composed his own epitaph as follows: « Il fut homme de bien et cultiva les lettres. » (“He was a gentleman and a man of letters.”)
+He had composed his own epitaph as follows: « Il fut homme de bien et cultiva les lettres. » ("He was a gentleman and a man of letters.")